 Transitioning Your Child from a Crib to a Regular Bed

-Transitioning your child from a crib to a regular bed is an important milestone in their development and independence.
-It marks the beginning of a new phase in their sleep routine, and provides them with a sense of growing up.
-Here are some key points to consider when making this transition:
+Moving your child from a crib to a regular bed marks a significant milestone in their development and quest for independence.
+It signals a new chapter in their sleep routine and gives them a sense of maturation.
+Here's how to navigate this transition smoothly: